Skip to main content

 The Thunk.AI service hosts the platform and runs thunks for all users.
 It implements user account management and access control.
 It maintains the plan and data for every workflow instance in every thunk.
 It runs the individual AI agent tasks within each workflow instance.

-As a self-service platform, Thunk.AI allows users to easily sign up and start creating thunks.
+The public instance of the Thunk.AI service is hosted in a public cloud and is accessed through a web browser.
+As a no-code self-service platform, Thunk.AI allows users to easily sign up and start creating thunks.
 The platform provides samples as starting points for a new thunk designer.
 It is easy to add work participants, share thunks with others, and rapidly develop thunk application logic.

 Did this answer your question?